d2l-ai/d2l-en/chapter_appendix_math/statistics.md

     1. Find the statistical bias, standard deviation, and mean square error of $\tilde{\theta}.$
     1. Which estimator is better?
 1. For our chemist example in introduction, can you derive the 5 steps to conduct a two-sided hypothesis testing?
 Given the statistical significance level $\alpha = 0.05$ and the statistical power $1 - \beta = 0.8$.
+1. Run the confidence interval code with $N=2$ and $\alpha = 0.5$ for $100$ independently generated dataset, and plot the resulting intervals.
+You will see several very short intervals which are very far from containing the true mean $0$.
+Does this contradict the interpretation of the confidence interval?
+Do you feel comfortable using short intervals to indicate high precision estimates?